birgerosterberg/thechobanalgorithm/README.md

 - From the source section drop-down menu, select the Branch: main
 - Click 'Save'
 - A live link will be displayed in a green banner when published successfully.
-- The live link can be found here - https://birgerosterberg.github.io/thechobanalgorithm/
+- The live link can be found [here](https://github.com/birgerosterberg/thechobanalgorithm)

 ### **Clone the Repository to Code Locally**